-There are many types of treatments and everyones response to a treatment can be different, but after trying many combinations and techniques I can definitely tell you what worked for us and what didn’t.
+There are many types of eczema treatments and everyone’s response to treatment can be different, but after trying many combinations and techniques I can definitely tell you what worked for us and what didn’t.

-When skin looses its moisture it becomes dry, flaky, itchy and increased itching can break the surface of the skin making it more susceptible to infection.
+When skin loses its moisture it becomes dry, flaky, itchy, and increased itching can break the surface of the skin making it more susceptible to infection.
 One of the most helpful tips I can share when it comes to treating eczema is that the skin absorbs the most moisture within 10 minutes of getting out of the shower or bath.